-- Speak freely and privately with your Doctors and other health Providers about all health care options and treatment needed for your condition.
-This is no matter what the cost or whether it's covered under your plan. - Work with your Doctors in making choices about your health care. - Be treated with respect and dignity. - Expect Us to keep your personal health information private, as long as that privacy follows state and Federal laws and Our privacy policies. - Get the information you need to help make sure you get the most from your health plan, and share your feedback.
-This includes information on: - Our company and services. - Our network of Doctors and other health care Providers. - Your rights and responsibilities. - The rules of your health care plan. - The way your health plan works. - Make a complaint or file an appeal about: - Your plan. - Any care you get. - Any Covered Service or benefit ruling that your plan makes. - Say no to any care, for any condition, sickness or disease, without it affecting any care you may get in the future.
-This includes the right to have your Doctor tell you how that may affect your health now and in the future. - Get all of the most up-to-date information from a Doctor or other health care Provider about the cause of your illness, your treatment and what may result from it.
+- Speak freely and privately with your health care Providers about all health care options and treatment needed for your condition, no matter what the cost or whether it is covered under your plan.

+- Work with your Doctors to make choices about your health care.

+- Be treated with respect and dignity.

+- Expect Us to keep your personal health information private by following Our privacy policies, and state and Federal laws.

+- Get the information you need to help make sure you get the most from your health plan, and share your feedback.
+This

+includes information on:

+- Our company and services.

+- Our network of health care Providers.

+- Your rights and responsibilities.

+- The rules of your health plan.

+- The way your health plan works.

+- Make a complaint or file an appeal about:

+- Your health plan and any care you receive.

+- Any Covered Service or benefit decision that your health plan makes.

+- Say no to care, for any condition, sickness or disease, without having an effect on any care you may get in the future.

+This includes asking your Doctor to tell you how that may affect your health now and in the future.

+- Get all of the most up-to-date information from a Doctor or other health care Provider about the cause of your illness, your treatment and what may result from it.
 If you don't understand certain information, you can choose a person to be with you to help you understand.